Gentry: Swedish

-In Sweden, there was not outright serfdom.
+In Sweden, there was no outright serfdom.
 Hence, the gentry was a class of well-off citizens that had grown from the wealthier or more powerful members of the peasantry.
 The two historically legally privileged classes in Sweden were the Swedish nobility (Adeln), a rather small group numerically, and the clergy, which were part of the so-called frälse (a classification defined by tax exemptions and representation in the diet).

 At the head of the Swedish clergy stood the Archbishop of Uppsala since 1164.
 The clergy encompassed almost all the educated men of the day and furthermore was strengthened by considerable wealth, and thus it came naturally to play a significant political role.
 Until the Reformation, the clergy was the first estate but was relegated to the secular estate in the Protestant North Europe.

 In the Middle Ages, celibacy in the Catholic Church had been a natural barrier to the formation of an hereditary priestly class.
 After compulsory celibacy was abolished in Sweden during the Reformation, the formation of a hereditary priestly class became possible, whereby wealth and clerical positions were frequently inheritable.
 Hence the bishops and the vicars, who formed the clerical upper class, would frequently have manors similar to those of other country gentry.
 Hence continued the medieval Church legacy of the intermingling between noble class and clerical upper class and the intermarriage as the distinctive element in several Nordic countries after the Reformation.

 Surnames in Sweden can be traced to the 15th century, when they were first used by the Gentry (Frälse), i.e., priests and nobles.
 The names of these were usually in Swedish, Latin, German or Greek.

 The adoption of Latin names was first used by the Catholic clergy in the 15th century.
 The given name was preceded by Herr (Sir), such as Herr Lars, Herr Olof, Herr Hans, followed by a Latinized form of patronymic names, e.g., Lars Petersson Latinized as Laurentius Petri.
 Starting from the time of the Reformation, the Latinized form of their birthplace (Laurentius Petri Gothus, from Östergötland) became a common naming practice for the clergy.

 In the 17th and 18th centuries, the surname was only rarely the original family name of the ennobled; usually, a more imposing new name was chosen.
 This was a period which produced a myriad of two-word Swedish-language family names for the nobility (very favored prefixes were Adler, "eagle"; Ehren – "ära", "honor"; Silfver, "silver"; and Gyllen, "golden").
 The regular difference with Britain was that it became the new surname of the whole house, and the old surname was dropped altogether.